 Named Among the Best Plastic Surgeons in Boston

-Additional fat and body contouring can be removed at the same time if desired.
-The fat is then carefully washed and filled into the desired areas of the face, breast or body though micro cannulas and without making incisions.
+Additional fat can be removed at the same time if desired.
+The fat is then carefully sterilized, seperated and filled into the desired areas of the face, breast or body though micro cannulas and without making incisions.
 The transferred fat can restore face, breast or body contour and is the ideal method of minimally invasive rejuvenation without use of foreign materials.

 Facial fullness between the cheek bones and lips provides a youthful appearance.

 Volume loss in this area and the facial compartments accentuates grooves such as the nasolabial folds and marionette lines and results in a concave facial contour.
 These areas can be rejuvenated and facial volume restored with autologous fat grafting or fat transfer.

 A fat transfer can also restore facial symmetry or improve facial harmony.
 Other reasons for a fat transfer include history of facial trauma or facial operations, history of radiation, or a history of congenital or craniofacial anomalies such as cleft lip and cleft palate.
 Dr. Sullivan and Dr. Taylor both have fellowship training in craniofacial surgery and have published extensively on their experience with facial plastic surgery.
 A fat transfer is typically performed under general anesthesia in the operating room.
 In certain situations small volume fat grafting can be performed in the office with local anesthesia.

 Patients with a history of breast cancer, surgical scars, breast asymmetry or just a desire for fuller breasts and natural breast augmentation might consider fat grafting to the breasts.